 The Advisory Board has met monthly throughout the academic year and has been an invaluable source of new ideas and a resource for the development of existing programs.
-The current members of the Advisory Board are: Andrew Szegedy-Maszak, Jason Wolfe, Paula Paige, Peter Frenzel, Herbert Arnold, Gene Klaaren, Pat Tully (newly appointed in April, 2014) and ex officio members, Susan Wasch, William Wasch, Bill Barber, Wis Comfort, and George Creeger, and Karl Scheibe.
+The current members of the Advisory Board are: Herbert Arnold, Allan Berlind (replacing Paula Paige in December 2014), Sheryl Culotta (replacing Pat Tully in October 2014), Peter Frenzel, Gene Klaaren, Pete Pringle (replacing Jason Wolfe in March 2015), Andrew Szegedy-Maszak, and ex officio members, Susan Wasch, William Wasch, Bill Barber, Wis Comfort, and Karl Scheibe.